winstoncwang/nodejsCommandLine/README.md

 # nodejsCommandLine
-Using nodejs to create a custom command line
+Using nodejs to create a custom command line similar to the 'ls' command used in a linux terminal. 'ls' is used to print all the documents inside a folder and display them to the user.

 getting to know Node.js